Energetic Analysis of Emerging Quantum Communication Protocols: Energy cost of multipartite protocols

 All-to-all entanglement can also be realized through bipartite Bell pairs shared between all pairs of nodes in the network.
 This architecture requires an SPDC source producing photon pairs in a Bell state between each pair of parties, with each party equipped with single-photon detectors.
 The energy associated with such an architecture is given by:

-While this second method amounts to more hardware involved, the low probability of success of high order GHZ state creation requires more repetitions and thus longer running times of the hardware.
+While this second method amounts to more hardware involved, the low probability of success of high-order GHZ state creation requires more repetitions and thus longer running times of the hardware.
 As shown in Figure \ref{fig:alltoall}, the best method to share entanglement between all nodes of a network varies with the number of parties.
-After $n=6$ parties, the probability of successfully creating a GHZ state becomes so low that it is better, energy wise, to use a pair-wise entangled architecture for this task.
+After $n=6$ parties, the probability of successfully creating a GHZ state becomes so low that it is less energetic demanding to use a pair-wise entangled architecture for this task.